 The groups that a user is a member of, determine the content they can see.
 The role attached to each specific group membership, determines the functionality the user has.
-Membership and role for any group is unrelated to what it may be on any other group.
+Membership and role for any group is unrelated to what it might be on any other group.

 Membership of projects and groups is different to having an account on the server.
 This is an aspect of PageSeeder that can be confusing to new users.
 Simply creating an account on a PageSeeder server, although critical, is usually not enough to provide a new user with meaningful access to content.
 Generally, a new user must first create an account, then join at least one group.